 This document describes the specification a file system directory service, which will be one of the essential services for Grid file systems or virtual file systems in the Grid environment.
 It manages the namespace of federated and virtualized data from file system resources, access control mechanisms, and meta-data management.
 This document proposes a set of operations needed to be supported by file system directory services.
-For scalable, large-scale and distributed file system directory management, this document also proposes two types of federation of file system directory services.
+For scalable, large-scale and distributed file system directory services.